vinniyo/GCEsnapshots/README.md

 # GCEsnapshots
-Script that does backups for Google Compute Engine Instnaces
+Script that does backups for Google Compute Engine Instances